NeuroTechX/ntx_slack_archive/devices.md

  >about the impedance. it dependens on the input impedance of the amplifier.
 EEG amplifier made for wet electrode generally have lower input impedance

+4/21/2017 1:36 PM

+ **alexandre.barachant** :

+ >so when you use dry electrodes, impedance difference between the reference electrode and your measurment electrodes starts to matters, and it degrades your common mode rejection ratio (more noise)